Screenwriter Releases Mel Gibson's Expletive-Filled Rant (Listen Here)

 Eszterhas claims it was taped by his 15-year-old son while the screenwriter's family were Gibson's guests.

-Last week, Eszterhas appeared on TV in America and explained he did not know what to do with the taped recording that his terrified son had grabbed during an alleged Gibson rant.
+Last week, Eszterhas appeared on TV and explained he did not know what to do with the taped recording that his terrified son had grabbed during an alleged Gibson rant.

 Eszterhas told the website, "The bottom line is it shows to me he badly needs help.